 If they can't answer yes to both, you're not buying a system.
 You're buying a Band-Aid.

 Women's health telemedicine isn't a perk.
 It's a strategic data node.
-When properly integrated, it becomes the richest source of preventive behavior data in your benefits stack.
-It allows you to lower claims, improve outcomes, and build employee wealth-all while maintaining ironclad compliance.
+Integrated properly, it becomes the richest source of preventive behavior data in your benefits stack.
+It lets you lower claims, improve outcomes, and build employee wealth—all while maintaining ironclad compliance.
+WellthCare, the first Health-to-Wealth Benefit System, achieves this by integrating every preventive action—including telemedicine visits—into a compliance-safe incentive platform that rewards employees with store dollars and automatic retirement contributions for completed care.

-But if you implement it as a point solution without considering the triple threat, you're exposing your plan to unnecessary risk.
+But if you implement it as a point solution without considering the three regulatory collisions, you're exposing your plan to unnecessary risk.

 The choice is yours.
 Build the system.
 Or keep buying Band-Aids.